chef-boneyard/chef-web-docs-2016/step_resource/step_resource_breakpoint_yes.rst

      action :break
    end

 where the ``"name"`` of each breakpoint is an arbitrary string.
-In the previous example, the ``"name"`` indicates if the breakpoint is before or after a resource, and then also the resource/name combination of that resource.
+In the previous example, ``"name"`` is used to indicate if the breakpoint is before or after a resource, and then also to specify which resource.